LKirst/lie-esl/_posts/2023-09-15-anki-basics.md

 ## Synchronizing with AnkiWeb

-If you want to study your vocabulary in your browser or synchronize your vocabulary with a second device, create a free account for AnkiWeb:
+If you want to study your cards in your browser or synchronize your cards with a second device, create a free account for AnkiWeb:
 <https://ankiweb.net/account/signup>

 To synchronize the Anki app with AnkiWeb, click the *sync* button in the app.